DavidTelenko/markdowned/Movies/Lists/Series.md

 - Stranger Things S1 S2 S3 S4 (started to feel mild cringe, good, wait for the next S)
 - The House of Dragon S1 S2 (good so far, wait for the next S)
 - Fargo S1 S2 S3 S4 (marvel)
-- The Boys S1 S2 S3 (started to cringe, wait for the next S)
+- The Boys S1 S2 S3 S4 (ok so far, unexpected, wait for the next S)
+- Gen V S1 (some unmotivated actions, weird, ok)
 - Sex Education S1 S2 S3 (cringe but watchable, glass eaten)
 - Shadow and bone S1 (cringe but watchable)

 # To Watch

-- Gen V
-- The Boys S4
 - Ozark
 - 1899
 - The Sopranos